EpiphaCy/EpiphaCy.Github.io/index.md

 ## About me

 Hello, I'm Peidi Chen, a senior undergraduate from Fudan University majoring in Economics.
-I plan to pursue my academic career as a PhD student in Economics or Finance after my graduation.
+I'm about to be a PhD candidate in Finance in Hong Kong University since September, 2022.

 ## Research Interest